 Divorce rates are currently increasing, and there are many factors that have contributed to this.
 Some of the increase is because people marry at a young age.
 Some issues arise around money, and for some, there are issues of poor mental health and even domestic violence.
 Whatever the reason, the divorce process is known for being long-winded and complicated which is why a divorce lawyer is important to learn the things to do before filing for divorce.

 Some people believe that marriage is forever.
 The legal process of splitting up can be challenging.
 Dividing up your possessions and making sure your children are not caught up in the process needs to be done with care and consideration.

 Here are 22 things that you should do before sending your divorce papers.
 Make sure you are prepared for the process, and that you are allowing yourself the space to heal.

 First, you should organize your financial documents.
-Gathering those items such as tax returns, investment statements, retirement statements and the like can give you a better idea on where you and your partner stand financially.
-In terms of legalities of a divorce, an attorney will advise you as to which assets must be valued, and assets and debts are all considered.
+Gathering those items such as tax returns, investment statements, retirement accounts and the like can give you a better idea of where you and your partner stand financially.
+In terms of the legalities of a divorce, an attorney will advise you as to which assets must be valued, and assets and debts are all considered.

 It is recommended that you get a credit report.
 These are highly comprehensive reports showing any outstanding debts and can assist in determining marital debts.

 Make a time to have an open conversation with your partner about the divorce, that isn’t during a busy period like your child’s birthday or a family event.
 Because of this, it is important to plan this discussion ahead of time and schedule a day when neither of you has any other commitments.

 Try to talk about anything that feels important in a neutral setting if possible.
 This could be away from home such as in a coffee shop or at the park.
 It is also recommended that you avoid raising your voice, and keep the conversation concise.
 Try to avoid saying more than you need to because this can lead to a conflict or argument.